-Editor’s Note: In light of the novel coronavirus outbreak, the Supreme Court is closed to the public.
-The building will remain open for official business only.
-March oral arguments are postponed indefinitely, and filing deadlines for petitions are extended.
+Editor’s Note: In light of the COVID-19 pandemic, the Supreme Court remains closed to the public.
+The building is open for official business only.
+March and April oral arguments have been postponed, and filing deadlines for petitions have been extended.
 The Justices are conducting their private conferences remotely.
-Orders and Opinions are still being issued as scheduled, but the Justices will not take the bench.
+Orders and opinions continue to be issued as scheduled, but the Justices will not take the bench.

 This week, the Justices released opinions in two argued cases.
 One was a win for older federal employees who allege age discrimination in the workplace.
 The other was a narrow win for police officers in a Fourth Amendment case.
 But what really made headlines this week was the Court’s wading into the furor surrounding the Wisconsin state primary election.
 The five conservative Justices voted to overturn a lower court judge’s order to extend the deadline for mailing absentee ballots.
 This decision may raise some eyebrows—or perhaps even the stomach contents—of some readers.
 But I would advise you to read before delivering judgment; don’t be so quick to blame the Court.